ksu-cs-textbooks/cis400/content/C-exercises/10-razor-page-exercise.md

 }
 ```

-These can be combined with our earlier rule block with the same selector, or they can be declared seperately.
+These can be combined with our earlier rule block with the same selector, or they can be declared separately.

 We'll also use flexbox to make our ratings appear side-by-side: